Are engineers underappreciated? Most are. Engineering as a whole has lost its magic in the eye of the public and employers.

 Gatekeeper of the engineering profession

 While in engineering, graduating engineers with basic skills endlessly flood the market.
-Thus, this oversupply leads to a decreased demand for lower-level engineers.
+This oversupply leads to a decreased demand for engineers.

 Of course, exceptions exist in the engineering labor market.
-Highly specialized skills are low in supply and high in demand.
+Specialized skills, including 10x engineers, are low in supply and high in demand.

-Overall, this excess supply leads to reduced salaries for the lower-level engineers.
-This is where the idea comes from that engineers are underpaid.
+Overall though, this excess supply leads to reduced salaries for average engineers.
+This is why many believe engineers are underpaid.

-To properly position this subject, let’s review the profession of medical doctors.
+To properly position this argument, let’s again compare engineering to the medical profession.

 In engineering though, it’s an entirely different story.
-Sure, it’s hard to get accepted into engineering.
-But many more below-average students will get through the doors.
+Sure, it’s hard to get accepted into an engineering school.
+But many below-average students get through the doors.
 Also, there’s no tight regulation, over the opening of new engineering schools.

 |School||Medical School Acceptance Rate||Engineering Undergrad Acceptance Rate||Engineering Graduate Acceptance Rate|